UnitedEffects/ueauth/README.md

 * How do account invites work?
     * create inactive account with auto generated password
     * Use Invite type 'account'
+        * Invite should include a url to an accept screen - (configurable)
+        * If notification interface is enbabled, send
+        * Group setting to require response or allow fire/forget
     * Claim invite? using associated IAT-JTI?
         * Should you still be able to create an account with an IAT?
 I'm thinking no... only claim
+        * Modify central accept invitiation screen
     * As an additional option, we should allow for access requests, meaning a user can creae an account and an admin can confirm.
 No access until confirmation.
         * This should be a config flag on the group
+* Forgot password (ONLY WORKS WITH NOTIFICATION INTERFACE)
+    * If no interface present, send 4xx
+    * Flag to enable/disable on group - should not be possible without notification interface
+    * Forgot password via link (domain configurable)
+    * Needs a custom screen
+* Passwordless Access (ONLY WORKS WITH NOTIFICATION INTERFACE)
+    * If no interface present, send 4xx
+    * Flag to enable/disable on group - should not be possible without notification interface
+    * Needs a custom screen
 * cleanup 1
     * work through access middleware and get it working correctly for all endpoints
         * ensure endpoints using middleware correctly - do some negative tests